-- In 1½ years, they saved $14,500 to pay cash for their wedding (which they did).
+- In 1½ years, they saved $14,500 to skip the credit card and pay cash for their wedding (which they did).

 Dillon is generally more interested in their bigger-picture goals.
-He said, “I like to stay on top of making sure our emergency fund is replenished, retirement account contributions are maximized, and that we’re saving for annual (or longer-term) goals.”
+He said, “I like to stay on top of replenishing our emergency fund, maximizing retirement account contributions, and saving for longer-term goals.”

-Joint or Separate?
+Joint Accounts or Separate Accounts?

+There’s another ingredient in their debt payoff secret sauce: combining their accounts without sacrificing personal choice.
 Dillon and Carly share one budget in YNAB, with three major sections:

 - Shared Savings & Expenses